bagder/daniel.haxx.se/opensource.md

+## FrexxEd - 1991

+I and Kjell Ericson felt unhappy with the text editors we had on the Amiga back in 1991.
+We decided it couldn't be that hard to write a better one, one that would fit our needs a bit more.
+We wrote that text editor during the years 1991 and 1996.
+It was a highly customizable and programmable editor designed for programmers.
+We released it as shareware during the time we developed it, but when we later got bored and stopped developing it, we changed the license so that it became free and open.

 ## FPL - 1992

-I started once upon the time, around 1992, to write a script language that we planned to use in our text editor FrexxEd which we wrote at the time.
+I started once upon the time, around 1992, to write a scripting language that we planned to use in our text editor FrexxEd which we wrote at the time.
 Frexx Programming Language grew pretty much without control and we changed direction many times during the first years of development.
 Eventually it turned out to become a <b>very</b> C-like interpreted language that was designed to let a